Marzano di Nola

 Marzano di Nola is a town and comune in the province of Avellino, Campania, Italy.
 This town is located in the Lauro Valley.
-It borders with Liveri (Naples province), Pago, Lauro, Domicella and Visciano (Avellino province).
+It borders Liveri, Visciano (Naples province), Pago, Lauro, and Domicella (Avellino province).

 Monuments

 The main monuments are: the St. Trifone Parish; the "Madonna dell'Abbondanza" sanctuary; the medieval tower; the rural ancient Roman villa; the manor farm "il Fossato".